PaddlePaddle/PaddleFormers/docs/en/datasets_format.md

 ...
 ```

-For easy testing, we also provide a preference dataset that can be used directly:
+For ease of testing, we also provide a preference dataset that can be used directly:

 ```bash
 wget https://bj.bcebos.com/paddlenlp/datasets/examples/ultrafeedback_binarized.tar.gz